coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 Flag and option settings can be global in scope or local to nested scopes created by :cmd:`Module` and :cmd:`Section` commands.
 There are four alternatives:

-* no qualifier: the original setting is *not* restored when the current module or section ends.
+* no qualifier: the original setting is *not* restored at the end of the current module or section.
 * **Local**: the setting is applied within the current scope.
 The original value of the option or flag is restored at the end of the current module or section.
-* **Global**: similar to no qualifier, the original setting is *not* restored at the end of the current module or section ends.
+* **Global**: similar to no qualifier, the original setting is *not* restored at the end of the current module or section.
 In addition, if the value is set in a file, then :cmd:`Require`-ing the file sets the option.
 * **Export**: similar to **Local**, the original value of the option or flag is restored at the end of the current module or section.
 In addition, if the value is set in a file, then :cmd:`Import`-ing